pnsn/Ayahos/README.md

-#  PULSED: **P**rocessing **U**tility for **L**ive-streaming **S**eismic **E**vent **D**ata
+#  PULSE: **P**rocessing **U**tility for **L**ive-streaming **S**eismic **E**vents

 ## About
-PULSED is an open-source python project that provides an adaptable framework for integrating python-based seismic analysis tools into live-streaming seismic data analysis systems.
+PULSE is an open-source python project that provides an adaptable framework for integrating python-based seismic analysis tools into live-streaming seismic data analysis systems.
 This initial version of the project focuses on integrating machine-learning enhanced phase detection and labeling workflows hosted in [`SeisBench`](https://seisbench.readthedocs.io/en/stable/) into [`Earthworm`](http://www.earthwormcentral.org).
 In future releases we hope to incorporate hosting capabilities for computationally efficient phase association and denoising workflows.

-PULSED workflows center around sequences of single-task modules that progressively process data objects as they become available.
+PULSE workflows center around sequences of single-task modules that progressively process data objects as they become available.
 This cascading data flow operates in discrete pulses (via the **pulse** class method for each module) that can be tuned Each module has a **pulse** method that conducts some number of actions

-PULSED uses and augments popular Python API's for routine seismic data analyses ([`ObsPy`](https://docs.obspy.org) and [`NumPy`](https://numpy.org)) to provide familar  and the key open-source package [`PyEarthworm`](https://github.com/Boritech-Solutions/PyEarthworm) for Python/Earthworm integration.
+PULSE uses and augments popular Python API's for routine seismic data analyses ([`ObsPy`](https://docs.obspy.org) and [`NumPy`](https://numpy.org)) to provide familar  and the key open-source package [`PyEarthworm`](https://github.com/Boritech-Solutions/PyEarthworm) for Python/Earthworm integration.

 In future releases we plan to incorporate